parisGPB/Neural-Style-Transfer/README.md

 Style information is captured by a set of Gram matrices calculated through correlations within the same layer.
 The correlation chain consists of adding correlations between neighbor layers.

+- Color preservation

+Luminance channels (LS and LC) are first extracted from the style and content images to produce an output luminance image LT.
+This transformation is applied before running the Style Transfer algorithm.
+Using the YIQ color space, the color information of the content image is represented via the I and Q channels; these are combined with LT to produce the final color output image.
+Being µS and µC the mean luminance of the two images and σS and σC their standard deviations, each luminance pixel in the style image is updated as:

 ## Fast Neural Style Transfer